aimes1/PhyloGen563/manuscript/final_project-report.md

 * savebrlens=yes tells MrBayes to save branch lengths when it saves the sampled tree topologies.
 * outgroup MJ8.1 specifies that strain as the outgroup to root the tree.

-The resulting consensus tree files (con.tre) can then be converted from Nexus to Newick format in FigTree by exporting the files.
+The resulting consensus tree files (con.tree) can then be converted from Nexus to Newick format in FigTree by exporting the files (Rambaut 2018).
 Exported Newick format files were then visualized in RStudio.

 ## Results
 Requirements: With a few minor exceptions, contains a concise, well-organized narrative text & tables/figures that highlight key trends/patterns/output.
 Tables & figures have appropriate legends/ labels & can stand on their own